 - Program Educational Objective #1: Materials Science and Engineering program graduates possess the core technical competencies in their field necessary to successfully interface with other engineering disciplines in the workplace.

-- Program Educational Objective #2: At least 30 % of Materials Science and Engineering program graduates have progressed towards graduate education.
+- Program Educational Objective #2: At least 30 % of Materials Science and Engineering program graduates have progressed towards graduate education, to become leaders in industry, academia, etc.

 - Program Educational Objective #3: Materials Science and Engineering program graduates are leaders in their chosen fields.